Shriman-Shaunaka-Bhattacharya-Mahashaya/EduTube/README.md

 ### 🧠 Embedded AI Tutor
 * **PDF Knowledge Base:** The backend downloads Cloudinary PDFs into memory buffers, chunks the text, and maps the vectors to the Atlas index.
-* **Contextual Chat:** Students can query the document in real-time.
-The AI is strictly prompted to ground its answers exclusively in the retrieved mathematical context.
+* **Multi-Turn Chat:** Students can query the document in real-time.
+The AI is strictly prompted to ground its answers exclusively in the retrieved mathematical context while maintaining awareness of previous questions.

 ---